David Montgomery Player Prop Bets for NFL Week 18 | Chicago vs. Minnesota 1/9/2022

 Matchup vs. Minnesota

-- Montgomery averaged 74.4 rushing yards per game over his five career matchups against the Vikings, 2.9 more yards than his over/under in Sunday's game.
+- Over his five career matchups against them, Montgomery has averaged 74.4 rushing yards against the Vikings, 1.9 more than his over/under in Sunday's game.

-- Montgomery has had a rushing touchdown in two games against the Vikings, and had multiple TDs in one of those games.
+- Montgomery, in five matchups against the Vikings, has run for a TD twice (including multiple scores in one game).

-- Montgomery will go up against a Vikings squad that allows 133.3 rushing yards per game and is the NFL's 27th-ranked rush defense.
+- The Vikings have the NFL's 27th-ranked defense against the run, giving up 133.3 yards per game.

-- Montgomery and the Bears will face off against the NFL's 19th-ranked defense in terms of rushing touchdowns conceded (15).
+- Montgomery and the Bears will face off against the NFL's 19th-ranked defense in terms of rushing touchdowns allowed (15).

 Recent Performances

-- In last week's matchup with the Giants, Montgomery rushed for 64 yards on 22 carries while scoring two touchdowns on the ground.
+- Montgomery put together a 64-yard rushing performance in last week's matchup with the Giants, carrying the ball 22 times while scoring two touchdowns.

-- He tacked on two receptions for 17 yards in the passing game.

-- Montgomery has 169 rushing yards (56.3 ypg) on 61 carries with three touchdowns during his last three games.
+- Montgomery has run for 169 yards on 61 carries (56.3 yards per game) with three touchdowns over his last three outings.

 Montgomery's Chicago Teammates